 But, wait!
 Where is Limoges?

-You’d be easily forgiven if you’ve never heard of Limoges, much less how to pronounce the name (for reference, it’s said lee-mo-zh).
-However, now is the moment to visit Limoges, before this underrated city begins to be ‘discovered’.
+You’d be easily forgiven if you’ve never heard of Limoges, much less how to pronounce the town’s name (for reference, it’s said lee-mo-zh).
+However, though it may not be yet frequented by tourists, now is the moment to visit Limoges, before this underrated city begins to be ‘discovered’.

 Located in the Nouvelle-Aquitaine region of France, Limoges can be found somewhere between the pretty port city of La Rochelle and the wine settlement of Bordeaux.
-And with good train links to the rest of France and its own international airport, there’s no better time to plan a trip!
+And with good train links to the rest of France and its own international airport, there’s no better time to plan a trip, especially if you’re planning to take a two-week excursion in South West France!

 Of all the reasons to visit Limoges, escaping the crowds of the rest of France may well be number one.
 While Toulouse or Bordeaux may offer more attractions for the traveller who is always looking for something to do, the true charm of Limoges lies in its underrated nature.